jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Development of all ZFS code now lives in the upstream [OpenZFS project](https://openzfs.org/wiki/Main_Page "OpenZFS wikipage").
 Since the ZFS code was opensourced, when Oracle tried to "closesource" the code base in 2010, essentially what Oracle did was make a fork of the project and keep their changes proprietary.
 The rest of the community took ZFS and made the OpenZFS community, which now consolidates various ZFS code bases into a single repo for MacOS, FreeBSD, and Linux as a loadable kernel module.
 Red Hat has not participated in the Linux development of OpenZFS as most companies are afraid of potential litigation and lawsuits from Oracle (real or perceived).
 There is even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows"), using the latest Windows OS.

+#### ZFS Design Philosophy

+> "*More than a file system, ZFS is fundamentally different from traditional file systems.
+Combining the traditionally separate roles of volume manager and file system provides ZFS with unique advantages.
+The file system is now aware of the underlying structure of the disks.
+Traditional file systems could exist on a single disk alone at a time.
+If there were two disks then creating two separate file systems was necessary.
+A traditional hardware RAID configuration avoided this problem by presenting the operating system with a single logical disk made up of the space provided by physical disks on top of which the operating system placed a file system."*

+> *"Even with software RAID solutions like those provided by GEOM, the UFS file system living on top of the RAID believes it’s dealing with a single device.
+ZFS' combination of the volume manager and the file system solves this and allows the creation of file systems that all share a pool of available storage.
+One big advantage of ZFS' awareness of the physical disk layout is that existing file systems grow automatically when adding extra disks to the pool.
+This new space then becomes available to the file systems.
+ZFS can also apply different properties to each file system.
+This makes it useful to create separate file systems and datasets instead of a single monolithic file system."*

 ZFS is an elegantly designed filesystem: *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
 The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID, (RAID-Z)[^129]."*

 #### ZFS Installation